Retail Leaders Predict Future Success Relies on Engagement

 Retail’s future isn’t simply online or in-store – it’s in a “chameleon consumer” who moves effortlessly through complexity and change.
 In WSL’s latest Future Shop® podcast, top executives from the Fashion Institute of Technology and Maybelline cultivate new ideas with WSL’s CEO Wendy Liebmann on retail futurism, from the role of supply chain to “ROE.”

-So, What Do You Want to Be In the Future?
+Where Do You Want Your Retail Shop to be in the Future?

 This is the question all retailers and brands need to ask themselves, and fast.
 Because the future is barreling toward us as fast as someone can order a latte on a smart phone, and it isn’t looking back.